-FMRs are published by HUD annually and can be obtained at www.hud.gov.
+FMRs are published by HUD annually and can be obtained on HUD's Fair Market Rents webpage.
 The LPS is established by the local Public Housing Authority (often the same as the Housing Agency and can be found on their website) and is based on the FMR.
-Tribal nation programs may use an alternate written affordability standard.
+Tribal Nation programs may use an alternate written affordability standard.
 Any alternate written affordability standard must be approved in writing by Minnesota Housing prior to its implementation, with such approval being at the sole discretion of Minnesota Housing.